 What you want to do: Go to bed at 1am, then snooze your alarm in the morning until you stumble bleary-eyed into your home office five minutes before work starts.

 What you should do: Most people set an alarm in the morning, but do you also have a set bedtime?
-If you’ve read Why We Sleep by Matthew Walker, you’ll know that developing a disciplined sleep routine (ideally between 7-8 hours) is one of the best things you can do for the health of your mind.
+If you’ve read Why We Sleep by Matthew Walker, you’ll know that developing a disciplined sleep routine (ideally between 7-8 hours) is one of the best things you can do for your brain health.

-It also means that you can build a morning routine which works for you.
-If you wake up earlier and prioritise the things which matter to you – whether that’s yoga, a healthy breakfast, or maybe even building a creativity habit – you develop respect for yourself.
-It will also have a ripple effect on making positive decisions throughout the rest of your day.
+It also means that you can build a consistent morning routine which works for you.
+If you wake up earlier and prioritise the things which matter to you – whether that’s yoga or a healthy breakfast – you develop respect for yourself.
+It will also have a ripple effect, encouraging you to make more positive choices throughout the rest of your day.

 What you want to do: Scroll social media for two hours, or binge another mindless Netflix drama.

 What you should do: How do you receive information?
 Do you mindlessly consume, or do you care about the information you’re taking in?
 To form your own opinions, I would advise developing the self-discipline of a daily reading habit.
-For example, if you commit to just 10 minutes of reading every day, that’s roughly equivalent to completing 10 books in a year!
+For example, if you commit to just 10 minutes of reading every day, then you’ll get through about 10 books in a year!